neondatabase/website/content/docs/postgres/query-reference.md

 JOIN departments USING(department_id);
 ```

-These examples cover the spectrum of joins available in PostgreSQL, from the basic inner join to more complex scenarios involving multiple tables, self-joins, and using the USING() clause for join conditions.
+These examples cover the spectrum of joins available in Postgres, from the basic inner join to more complex scenarios involving multiple tables, self-joins, and using the `USING()` clause for join conditions.

 ## Advanced topics
 ### Transactions

-Transactions in Postgres ensure that a sequence of operations are executed as a single unit of work, either completely succeeding or failing together.
+Transactions in Postgres ensure that a sequence of operations is executed as a single unit of work, either completely succeeding or failing together.
 Here are basic examples demonstrating how to use transactions in Postgres:

 ```sql
 -- Start a transaction